harishkool/Awesome-Autonomous-Driving/README.md

 ### Control
 ### RL in Autonomous Driving
+* ChauffeurNet: Learning to Drive by Imitating the Best and Synthesizing the Worst[[Paper](https://arxiv.org/abs/1812.03079)] *Mayank Bansal, et al.

 ## Dataset
 * [KITTI Benchmark ](http://www.cvlibs.net/datasets/kitti/raw_data.php) - Tasks of interest are: stereo, optical flow, visual odometry, 3D object detection and 3D tracking.
 For this purpose, we equipped a standard station wagon with two high-resolution color and grayscale video cameras.
 Accurate ground truth is provided by a Velodyne laser scanner and a GPS localization system.